leanghok120/gud-text-editor/README.md

 ## ✨ Features That'll Knock Your Socks Off

-- Zen Mode: So distraction-free, you might forget you're coding
+- **Zen Mode**: So distraction-free, you might forget you're coding
-- Language Switcher: It's like a linguistic mood ring for your code
+- **Language Switcher**: It's like a linguistic mood ring for your code
-- Vim Bindings: For when you want your fingers to do gymnastics
+- **Vim Bindings**: For when you want your fingers to do gymnastics
-- Gruvbox Dark Theme: Because staring into the void is cool now
+- **Gruvbox Dark Theme**: Because staring into the void is cool now
-- One-File Wonder: It's so compact, it makes sardines feel claustrophobic!
+- **One-File Wonder**: Who needs multiple files when you can just stuff everything into one file

 ## 🔧 Languages